shakedzy/dython/paper.md

 ---
-title: "dython: A Set of Analysis Tools for Data and Variables in Python"
+title: "dython: A Set of Analysis and Visualization Tools for Data and Variables in Python"
 authors:
   - name: Shaked Zychlinski
     orcid: 0009-0003-7968-6489